How to Make a Wire Hamper Liner

 The most important thing about making a basket liner is ensuring that the liner is long enough, and this is even more important when using a wire basket.
 Making the liner a bit longer will distribute the weight of laundry to the bottom of the liner instead of applying pressure to the top.

-Take this measurement add two inches and that will be the distance from the seam where the coordinating fabric and the muslin meet to the bottom.
+Take this measurement and add two inches and that will be the distance from the seam where the coordinating fabric and the muslin meet to the bottom.
 I hope you can see in the above picture, how there is slack on the side of the walls, so the weight is distributed to the bottom.

 Mark the quarter points on your walls, just like you did on the bottom.

 Fold both seams upwards so that the seam is on the inside of the liner.
-Line up and start pinning at the four quarter marks.
+Line up and start pinning at the four-quarter marks.
 Then add more pins.
 Once you are sure everything is lined up (there is very little gathering.) sew the two pieces together in a circle.

 Place your liner into the hamper good side out, fold over the coordinating fabric so it hangs over the sides and holds the liner in place.

 I did consider adding some twill tape ribbon to the top of the liner where the coordinating fabric and liner meet so that it can be tied to hold it in place.
-I don’t think its necessary but you could add some if you think your liner may slide down.
+I don’t think it’s necessary but you could add some if you think your liner may slide down.

 Enjoy your weekend!